 No problem.
 Now that Dr. Hayes has brought it up, we can take it into account, right?
 Perhaps, but it’s rather tricky, because the rate of diffusion depends on the specific chemical and physical environment of each individual rock.
 If the effects of diffusion can be taken into account, it will require an elaborate model that will most certainly require elaborate assumptions.
 Dr. Hayes suggests a couple of other approaches that might work, but its not clear how well.

 So what does this mean?
 If you believe the earth is very old, then most likely, all of the radioactive dates based on isochrons are probably overestimates.
 How bad are the overestimates?
 I have no idea, and I don’t think anyone else does, either.
-However, it will probably be dependent on the age.
+Dr. Hayes’s model indicates it could add as much as 29 billion years to ages determined with rubidium and strontium, although his model is rather simplistic.
+Most likely, the effect will be dependent on the age.
 I would think that the older the sample, the larger the overestimate.
 However, it’s important to note that some radioactive dates (like those that come from carbon-14) don’t use the isochron method, so they aren’t affected by this particular flaw.